faveosuite/faveo-invoicing-community/ci/qa/README.md

-**The top-level pipeline definition is deliberately NOT in this repo.** It is pasted directly into a Jenkins job's "Pipeline script" field (Jenkins' own config, not SCM) — see `JENKINS-PIPELINE-SCRIPT.groovy` and `SETUP.md`, produced alongside this directory but not committed.
+**The top-level pipeline definition is deliberately NOT in this repo.** It is pasted directly into a Jenkins job's "Pipeline script" field (Jenkins' own config, not SCM) — see whoever administers that job for its current copy.
 Everything else — the helper scripts, prompts, and this file — lives here under `ci/qa/`.

 ```
 Issue created